Renogy 200W Portable Solar Panel

 The BougeRV Arch bends up to 270 degrees and beds down flat with adhesive.
 A curved van roof that defeats every folding panel turns into charging surface.

-It molded right onto the curve of his van roof where no briefcase panel would sit.
-Dead space became productive.
+It mounts where no briefcase panel will sit.
+Dead space becomes productive.

-The N-type 16BB cells are rated at 25%, and they held output on a hot roof better than he expected.
+The N-type 16BB cells are rated at 25%, and N-type is built to resist the output drop that hits panels as they heat and age.
 Wire it in series to a charge controller and it fills a 12V, 24V, or 48V bank.

 At 7.94 pounds and just 2.5mm thick, it weighs about half the Jackery folder.
-Ryan carried it one-handed up a ladder with no drama.
+That works out to 3.97 lb per 100W, the lightest per watt in this guide.

 Owners agree.